Managing hybrid teams (in-office and remote colleagues) without centralized document storage will quickly lead to problems!

 SharePoint Server has three types of versioning:

-• Create major and minor versions tracks all changes, using a numbering scheme like 1.0, 1.1. and so on.
+- Create major and minor versions to track all changes, using a numbering scheme like 1.0 and 1. and so on.
 This is useful for distinguishing between final and draft content.

 Use these steps to activate version control in your SharePoint site.

-1. On the Ribbon, click on “Library” and “Library Settings”.
+- On the Ribbon, click on “Library” and “Library Settings.”

-2. Under “General Settings”, click on “Versioning Settings”.
+- Under “General Settings,” click on “Versioning Settings.”

-3. Select the relevant settings.
-Note, you can set how many versions of a document to save – an important consideration for storage limits and overall site performance.
+- Select the relevant settings.
+You can also limit the number of saved versions to manage storage and site performance.
 If in doubt, check with your IT team.

 The above suggestions will help your team to find and use project documents quickly whilst maintaining control over edits and versions.